mavryk-network/mavryk-protocol/docs/developer/snoop_tutorial.rst

 ::

-   example/Blake2b_example: Illustrating tezos-benchmark by benchmarking blake2b
+   example/Blake2b_example: Illustrating mavryk-benchmark by benchmarking blake2b

 We can also query more information about the benchmark, resulting from the registration process.